valancej/documentation/_pro/languages-frameworks/java.md

 Using Docker's multi-stage build feature, you can implement some changes to your Dockerfile to allow you to build and use a Java binary from a single Dockerfile, outputting a Docker image with the JAVA binary but none of the build tools - meaning a smaller and more efficient image with a less complex setup.

 Multi-stage builds allow you to specify multiple `FROM` lines in a Dockerfile, where each `FROM` line begins a new stage.
-The image saves with _the result of the last stage_, which means any previous stages are not saved in the final image.
+The final image is _the result of the last stage_, which means any previous stages are not saved in the final image.
 This is great for creating "builder" workflows easily.

 Here's an example using Java in a Dockerfile:

 ```
-# phase one, labeled as BUILD
+# phase one, labeled as build-stage
+# first stage does the building

-FROM maven:latest as BUILD
+FROM maven:latest as build-stage

 COPY src /usr/src/app/src
 COPY pom.xml /usr/src/app